How to Run a Face Painting Business - Book Keeping Essentials

 - Education: Did you attend a convention or local workshop?
 Did you pay for online classes at one of the several online schools?
 If so, make sure to keep records of all expenses (including travel expenses) so that you can deduct them at the end of the year.
 Remember that for travel expenses there are special rules that apply.
 If you go on a trip to a convention but you spend more than 50% of the length of the trip somewhere else, then generally speaking you cannot deduct any of those expenses as business expenses.
 Also, you are likely not going to be able to deduct your husband/friend/kids expenses if they go with you.

-PS: if you haven’t yet, you should check out Olga Mursaev’s International Face Painting School (online).
+PS: if you haven’t yet, you should check out Olga Mursaev’s International Face Painting School (online), it is the best online educational program for face painters currently available.

 Business Income from your Face and Body Art Business